 Next, run the commands below to upgrade

-If everything is right, your server should be upgraded to the newer version.
+Your server should be upgraded to the newer version if everything is correct.

 You may also like the post below: